-#505 Lab-to-Market: An Innovation Road Map Author(s): Unnat Pandit,

-for the Commercialization of Technology Adeeba Hoor, Vaishali

-Nagar, Amit Verma, Arvind

-Arahant, Rajeev Sijaria and
+Author(s): Unnat Pandit, Adeeba Hoor, Vaishali Nagar, Amit Verma, Arvind Arahant, Rajeev Sijaria and Alka Sharma -- --

-Alka Sharma

 As the pace of innovation continues to accelerate, understanding the intricate process of bringing innovative technological devices from their conceptualization to successful market adoption becomes imperative.
 This research delves into the journey of innovative technological devices, from their inception as visionary concepts to their successful entry into the market.
 A qualitative study of device developers in India was conducted using face-to-face semi- structured interviews with 27 participants from different academic institutions.
 We uncover valuable insights into the motivations and commercialisation strategies of these developers.
 Our findings reveal four broad themes namely motivation, comparative analysis, monitoring performance and commercialization roadmap.
-These insights extend beyond developers and are relevant to entrepreneurs, policymakers, and industry stakeholders navigating the complex landscape of innovation in an everevolving technological world.
+These insights extend beyond developers and are relevant to entrepreneurs, policymakers, and industry stakeholders navigating the complex landscape of innovation in an ever-evolving technological world.